Setouchi Triennale 2025 Art Tour

 Overnight at your residence

-After a relaxed breakfast, your private car and guide will take you to a catamaran for a trip to Ogijima and Shodoshima.
+Your private car and guide will take you to a catamaran for a trip to Ogijima and Shodoshima.

 Overnight at your hotel